cosmob3/cpnt262-a2/README.md

 - Trying to deploy landing page is giving me an error.

 - Tried a few things out but I decided to just remove the image that kept giving me the error.

+- Still having the issue, going to try something else.